SalmonDaze/react-usemessage-hook/README.md

-## A hook for activing message bar programmatically, based on Material-ui
+## A hook for activating message bar programmatically, based on Material-ui

 ### Install